-12.1.2 The Electrostatic Solver Does Not Converge
+12.1.3 The Electrostatic Solver Does Not Converge

 If the electrostatic solver does not converge, this often indicates a problem with the setup.
-The matrix can become singular in a fully periodic system.
-For solutions, see the section fully-periodic-systems.
+The matrix can be singular in a fully periodic system due to the failure to specify the value of the potential at one point.